PER PERSON ALL INCLUSIVE*

 - Nubra valley was once an important transit point of ancient Silk Road.
+For ages, traders from Central Asia, West Asia, and Europe had travelled these high mountain trade routes.
 Still, double humped Bactrian camels are found in this part of India.
-Capture the camels trekking against an incredible vista of sand dunes and dramatic mountain backdrops.

 - It is going to be a pleasant evening today in Nubra, amidst the greenery at the river bed and a beautiful sunset.
 Dinner and Overnight in Nubra valley.

-- In the late afternoon, we will visit the 500-year-old Diskit monastery, situated atop a hill above the flood plains and Shyok River.
+- Afternoon visit to the 500-year-old Diskit Monastery, situated atop a hill above the flood plains and Shyok River.
+It’s an amazing piece of architecture that has been very well preserved over the years and features a lot of Tibetan Buddhist art.
 The huge golden statue of the Buddha here is a sight to behold.

 - After breakfast, we will drive to an incredible salt lake called Tso Kar.
 In the past, the lake used to be a source of salt for the people of Ladakh and Tibet.
 Despite the high salinity of the water, the lake is a marvellous habitat for a large number of bird species including the rare black-necked crane.

 - Tso Kar is an important stop In Ladakh Photo Tour as this is also home to nomadic people Changpas, some of whom have made their base at the remote Thukje Village where we will be staying.
 The residents of this village take their cattle out to graze on the Morae plains during the summer and then they retreat to Thukje in the winter.
 Both of these incredible lakes are not only home to nomadic tribes people but also wonderful Himalayan wildlife like Kiangs.

 Hotel – Deluxe Swiss Camps/ Similar